slashformotion/reflex/README.md

   -c, --config="":
             A configuration file that describes how to run reflex (or '-' to read the configuration from stdin).
+            Default: reflex.conf – if it exists in current working directory.
   -d, --decoration="plain":
             How to decorate command output.
 Choices: none, plain, fancy.
   -g, --glob=[]: